 In order to mine you must use a Pickaxe or Shovel on a cave floor or mountainside tile.
 Ore may then be smelted by using it on a Forge or Fire Beetle.
 Be warned - If you fail to smelt you will lose 50% of the contents of your ore pile!

 The mining skill is also useful when practising the creation of smeltable items (which can be recycled back into usable Ingots, with the amount of ingots returned based on the Mining skill).
-It furthermore gives a bonus to Treasure Hunters looking for Treasure Chests underground.
 You cannot mine while mounted.

 As your skill improves, you become capable of mining and smelting more obscure forms of ore: